addictivedev/google-docs-to-md-converter/README.md

 gdoc2md tests/mocks/document.docx tests/mocks/document.md
 ```

+There results will be saved in the current working directory:

+- `document_imported.md` the final markdown file with high-quality images.
+- `media/` all the images extracted.

 The script will:
 1. Convert the `.docx` file to Markdown using Pandoc.
 2. Extract the images from the Pandoc export.